samtupy/nvgt/doc/src/manual/Concurrency Tutorial.md

 ## Why is this so important?

-Those who move from BGT to NVGT, or from other languages such as Python, are used to synchronous execution (and, in BGT's case, it's bad performance).
+By far, the eseiest wey to program is by sticking to synchronous execution, which is what happens by default unless any concurrency is specifically introduced by the programmer.
 Synchronous execution means that each statement in your code runs to completion before the next is executed.
-Though Python has supported asynchronous execution for quite a while, I do not believe many BGT users ever used it, because for audio game development, it wasn't all that useful barring particular uses like networking.
+However as your game grows, you may find that it begins to execute slowly, which may temmpt you to quickly implement concurrency into your application.

-This however poses a significant issue because NVGT supports three types of concurrency.
-People most often jump strait to threads to solve a problem of performance, when, 99 percent of the time, the performance comes from your code and not NVGT.
-This is something I consider bad practice, and in this article, I aim to explain:
+This however poses a significant issue because NVGT supports three types of concurrency, and not knowing what method to use or when to use it can often result in slower or more buggy code than if either a different method of concurrency had been used, or if concurrency had not been used at all.
+People most often jump strait to threads to solve a problem of performance, when, 99 percent of the time, the performance degradation comes from an easily solvable issue in the person's code and not NVGT or a true need for threads or the lowest levels of concurrency.
+It can be not only bad practice but also detromental to your program's development to use more advanced concurrency methods when a simple loop would have sufficed, but knowing when and how to spin up a thread when synchronous execution just won't cut it can also save the day in such cases.
+As such, this article attempts to explain:

 * What exactly concurrency is;
 * How to use concurrency correctly; and